hd-code/chameleon-chess-logic/README.md

 ## Usage

-The data structures that this library provides are explained [here](./docs/data-types.md).

-A Documentation on all functions this library offers, can be found [here](./docs/functions.md).
+A complete guide on how to use this library, data types and functions, can be found [here](./docs/api.md).

 ## Development